ui-schema/ui-schema/packages/docs/src/content/docs/widgets.md

 To change the behaviour or design of a widget, wrap it and use properties, overwrite it in the widget mapping.

-See the widget documentation for your design-system for available properties, todo: add those docs.
+See the widget documentation for your design-system for available properties.

 This example changes the `OptionsCheck` widget through composition and overwrites it in the widget mapping: